shafath1216/travel_guide/readme.md

 A dynamic web application built with Django and Tailwind CSS that serves as a travel guide for cities in Bangladesh.
 Users can explore top attractions, hotels, restaurants, and travel packages for each city.
 All content is fully managed through the Django admin panel.

 Dynamic Features

-Home Page:
+Home Page

-The home page dynamically displays all cities available in the database.
-Each city is shown with a link that takes visitors to its detailed city page.
+Dynamically displays all cities available in the database.

+Each city has a link to its detailed city page.

-City Pages:
+City Pages

 Each city page is dynamically generated based on the database content and includes:

 Top Attractions: Images, descriptions, and entry fees.